 Care Coordination - Enabled by Health IT

 The AAFP NRN, in collaboration with the National Committee for Quality Assurance (NCQA), conducted a research study better understand the feasibility and perceived value of electronic health record (EHR) system functions that support care coordination.
+This study was conducted from October 2013 through June 2014 and was funded by the Agency for Healthcare Quality and Research (AHRQ).

 The deployment of health information technology (IT) promises to eliminate the fragmentation of information that leads to delays and redundancies in care and to support new team-based models of care.
 The proposed objectives for Meaningful Use (MU) Stage 3 of the Centers for Medicare and Medicaid Services (CMS) EHR Incentive Program provide a blueprint for sharing information to allow more coordinated, patient-centered care.
 However, our work to date has identified numerous barriers to implementation of these objectives and achieving health IT-enabled care coordination.